Components

 In-place version of

-.Following the PyTorch convention, names of functions ended with an underscore indicate in-place operations.
+split().Following the PyTorch convention, names of functions ended with an underscore indicate in-place operations.

 Since the node is split in two, a new edge appears connecting both nodes.
 The axis that corresponds to this edge has the name

-from this operation are called"split_ip"
+resultantfrom this operation are called"split_ip".- Parameters:

 node1_axes (list[int, str or Axis]) – First set of edges, will appear as the edges of the first (left) resultant node.